RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 --Add/Reread

 ## Rereading the Configuration Files
-To reread all configuration files and start the new processes, type the following:
+To reread all configuration files and start the new processes, enter the following command:
 ```sh
 rhadmin update REDHAWK_DEV
 ```

-This will output:
+The following output is displayed:
 ```
 REDHAWK_DEV: updated process group
 ```

 AdminService reloaded its configuration files and then started the new process for `Wave2` in the `REDHAWK_DEV` domain.
 If any configurations were removed (eg. deleted the `wave.ini` file), the processes corresponding to the removed configuration would be stopped.
 Please note that when the update occurs, the status threads get restarted; therefore a call to `rhadmin status` will look like everything was stopped and started.
 This is *not* the case, only new or removed processes are affected by this.

-To verify that the `Wave2` waveform configuration was added and started, type the following:
+To verify that the `Wave2` waveform configuration was added and started, enter the following command:
 ```sh
 rhadmin status
 ```

-This will output:
+The following output is displayed:
 ```
 REDHAWK_DEV:GppNode              RUNNING   pid 31316, uptime 0:00:46
 REDHAWK_DEV:REDHAWK_DEV_mgr      RUNNING   pid 31185, uptime 0:00:52